-This topic contains 9 replies, has 1 voice, and was last updated by Anonymous 6 years, 1 month ago.
+- This topic has 9 replies, 1 voice, and was last updated 8 years, 3 months ago by Anonymous.

 I am trying to spec out a video studio set-up in a few different price ranges ($1,000, $2,000 and $3,000) for something that would be capable of filming 2 people interviewing.
 I will have a backdrop and have two people sitting at a table interacting.
 I would like to get a set-up (cameras, mics, software that would allow me to mix the audio post).
 I would like to have 2 clip-on mics and two cameras.
 But want to find a few different options when it comes to syncing all the audio and video together.

 I’ve been thinking about getting 2 Go Pro Hero 2 cameras and have a one of the cameras using an audio mixer that’ll split to the 2 mics.
 I’d use the first camera to just capture a steady shot of both of the interviewees and the 2nd I would use to capture close ups, moving shots etc.

 As for software, adobepremiereelements offers audio capabilities as far as eq and compression etc.

 One, of the things worrying me it all these sources capturing audio and video how..
 Whats the best way to get all this footage and be able to easily sync it all up for editing inside the software.